Blue Gate Crossing: Reception

 The film has been well-received critically.
 Dennis Lim, in a review for the Village Voice, observed the film's "meticulous framing and haunting use of repeated motifs" reflects the influence of Taiwanese New Wave directors Hou Hsiao-hsien and Edward Yang.
 The Portland Mercury described the film as "a modern-day Chinese lesbian twist on the old Cyrano story" that "treads new territory in the teen coming of age drama realm," praising Yee Chih-yen's "haiku-like directorial lyricism."

-The New York Times film critic, Stephen Holden, praised Blue Gate Crossing, Yee Chih-yen's sophomore film, as "little more than a vignette elongated into a feature-length movie.
+The New York Times film critic, Stephen Holden, praised Blue Gate Crossing as "little more than a vignette elongated into a feature-length movie.
 Moody and slow moving, it depends on the truthfulness of its performances to carry it."
 Holden also applauded Gwei Lun-mei's character, Meng Kerou, "the most developed character, [...] a carefully understated portrait of youthful determination and stoic suffering.
 Meng Kerou doesn't walk so much as she marches around the high school, suppressing her emotions while pondering her future."

 Eighteen years after its initial release, Blue Gate Crossing continues to be celebrated by the international film circuits.
-Asian Movie Pulse.com writer, Oriana Virone, reported that, The Queer East Film Festival that took place from October 2020 to January 2021 "opened its first edition with a screening of the Taiwanese critically acclaimed film: Blue Gate Crossing.
+Asian Movie Pulse writer, Oriana Virone, reported that, the Queer East Film Festival that took place from October 2020 to January 2021 "opened its first edition with a screening of the Taiwanese critically acclaimed film: Blue Gate Crossing.
 Icing on the cake, it has been shown in 35 mm."
-To overcome the impact of COVID-19, the Queer East Film Festival screened the film with an extended pre-recorded introduction with Director Yee Chih-yen.
+To overcome the impact of COVID-19, the festival screened the film with an extended pre-recorded introduction with director Yee Chih-yen.